A Figure from the Common Lot

 Madame Sartain referred to her son-in-law as “Mr. Everard”; at all times, she spoke of him in the third person, whether he were out of the room or in it.
 From the day Malcolm had delivered Peggy home married, her mother had brought down this portcullis of alienating comportment, and Malcolm remained on the outside.
 Madame Sartain did not understand the Presbyterian sect; but beliefs exterior to Roman Catholicism were to her mere bibelots.

 “Mr. Everard,” she had, on one occasion, said to her daughter, speaking from the foot of the dinner table; Malcolm, for ten years now her son-in-law, and seated, staring into his wineglass, at her left, “must realize that God pleases his own will.
 How could it be otherwise?
-Marguerite, we cannot say to ourselves, ‘I will defer these matters, I will decide later’; for each day that we live, it is only by God’s grace.”
+Marguerite, we cannot say to ourselves, ‘I will defer these matters, I will decide later’; for each day that we live, it is only by the grace of God.”

 It was Peggy who’d told Richard these things.
 Old Everard did not have the character to draw insight from his past.
 To say to himself, “This was a chance I might have taken.”